dani-t-codes/independent-project2/README.md

 ## Known bugs

-_{As of 10.23.20, the form on the quiz page does not submit results yet.}_
+_{As of 10.25.20, the quiz only shows one answer at a time, as it should, but the values of each answer do not total up.}_

 ### Legal